David French: LGBTQ issues

+French has been described as anti-LGBTQ by GLAAD following the release of his New York Times column, connecting his hiring to a larger pattern of anti-trans coverage from the New York Times and Pamela Paul.

 In August 2017, French was one of several co-authors of the Nashville Statement, which affirmed "that it is sinful to approve of homosexual immorality or transgenderism and that such approval constitutes an essential departure from Christian faithfulness and witness."
 The statement was criticized by pro-LGBTQ Christians and LGBTQ rights activists, as well as by several conservative religious figures.

-In November 2022, French announced that he had "changed his mind" on the legal recognition of same-sex marriage, although stating he was still morally opposed to the matter.
+In November 2022, French announced that he had "changed his mind" on the legal recognition of same-sex marriage, although stating he was still morally opposed to it.
 He wrote that his "reasoning tracked my lifelong civil libertarian beliefs" and that: Millions of Americans have formed families and live their lives in deep reliance on Obergefell being good law.
 It would be profoundly disruptive and unjust to rip out the legal superstructure around which they've ordered their lives.

+David French has been a prominent critic of transgender rights, drawing on his background with the Alliance Defending Freedom, an organization that has been labeled by the Southern Poverty Law Center as an anti-LGBT hate group.
+In a 2022 article for his column in The Dispatch, French stated that he doesn't believe that "trans men are 'men' or that trans women are 'women'" and that he refuses to use individuals' preferred pronouns, describing their use as "a form of assent to a system of believe to which I don't subscribe."

+In earlier writings for National Review, he described a young transgender woman as a "man" who is "on the verge of mutilating himself" and wrote critically of what he called "transgender entitlement."

 Military service

 French is a former major in the United States Army Reserve and a veteran of Operation Iraqi Freedom.
 French was deployed to Iraq in 2007 during the Iraq War, serving in Diyala Governorate as squadron judge-advocate.
 He was awarded a Bronze Star.